Single-conflict colorings of degenerate graphs: Introduction

 \subsection{Background}

-The concept of a single-conflict coloring of a graph was first introduced by Dvo\v{r}\'ak and Postle \cite{DP}, and independently by Fraigniaud, Heinrich and Kosowski \cite{Fraigniaud}, and the notion of the single-conflict chromatic number was later introduced by Dvo\v{r}\'ak, Esperet, Kang, and Ozeki \cite{DvorakConflict}.
-In \cite{DvorakConflict}, the authors prove the following theorems: \begin{theorem} If $G$ is a graph of maximum degree $\Delta$, then $\chicon(G) \leq \left \lceil \sqrt{e(2 \Delta - 1) } \right \rceil$. \end{theorem} \begin{theorem} If $G$ is a simple graph of Euler genus $g$, then $\chicon(G) = O((g+1)^{1/4} \log (g+2))$. \end{theorem} Furthermore, the authors show that a graph of average degree $\overline d$ has a single-conflict chromatic number of at least $\left \lfloor \sqrt{ \frac{\overline d}{\log \overline d} } \right \rfloor $.
-One of the main tools used in \cite{DvorakConflict} is the Lov\'asz Local Lemma:
+Single-conflict coloring was first considered by Fraigniaud, Heinrich, and Kosowski \cite{Fraigniaud}, and the notion of single-conflict chromatic number was later introduced by Dvo\v{r}\'ak, Esperet, Kang, and Ozeki \cite{DvorakConflict}.
+Furthermore, Dvo\v{r}\'ak and Postle \cite{DP} independently introduced a similar concept known as DP-coloring\footnote{Although \cite{Fraigniaud} was published before \cite{DP},the arXiv version of \cite{DP} appears approximately two months before that of \cite{Fraigniaud}.}.
+In \cite{DvorakConflict}, the authors proved the following: \begin{theorem}[\cite{DvorakConflict}] If $G$ is a graph of maximum degree $\Delta$, then $\chicon(G) \leq \left \lceil \sqrt{e(2 \Delta - 1) } \right \rceil$. \end{theorem} In fact, a stronger bound than in Theorem~\ref{thm:delta} with the leading multiplicative constant of $2$ (instead of $\sqrt{2e}$) can be shown.
+Surprisingly, the factor of $2$ is asymptotically sharp, as shown very recently by Groenland, Kaiser, Treffers, Wales~\cite{GroenlandKTW2023}.
+For simple graphs, an even better coefficient of $1+o(1)$ holds, which can be derived from a result of Kang and Kelly~\cite{KangKelly}, or from an independent result Glock and Sudakov~\cite{GlockSudakov}.
+These last three cited results were stated for independent transversals.
+Another noteworthy result concerning the single-conflict chromatic number of graphs on surfaces was shown in \cite{DvorakConflict}. \begin{theorem}[\cite{DvorakConflict}] If $G$ is a simple graph of Euler genus $g$, then $\chicon(G) = O((g+1)^{1/4} \log (g+2))$. \end{theorem} Furthermore, the authors of~\cite{DvorakConflict} show that a graph of average degree $\overline d$ has a single-conflict chromatic number of at least $\left \lfloor \sqrt{ \frac{\overline d}{\log \overline d} } \right \rfloor $.